terascope/teraslice/docs/development/node.md

 - test.yml

 Once the node version has been added to the arrays of all the workflow .yml files, pushing the branch and making a new PR should trigger CI to run new tests with the added node version.
 Once all tests are passing, then a new node version has been succesfully introduced to teraslice.

+## Changing the default node version

+Although multiple node versions are supported, there is always a "default" version.
+To set a new default version make changes to the following:
+  ### 1. In workflows repo:
+  - .github/workflows/asset-build-and-publish.yml - assets-upload job `node-version` variable
+  - .github/workflows/asset-test.yml - test-macos job `node-version` variable
+  - .github/workflows/refresh-docker-cache.yml and .github/workflows/cache-docker-images.yml - `node-version` variable
+  ### 2. In teraslice repo:
+  - Update all .github/workflows that use the workflows repo with the new commit hash from step 1
+  - Dockerfile and Dockerfile.dev - `NODE_VERSION` variable
+  - .github/workflows/publish-master.yml and .github/workflows/publish-tag.yml - `node-version` variable
+  - .github/workflows/test.yml - set `NODE_VERSION_MAIN` and `NODE_VERSION_EXT_STORAGE` variables (used by verify-build, lint-and-sync , and e2e-external-storage-tests jobs)
+  - packages/scripts/src/helpers/config.ts - `DEFAULT_NODE_VERSION` variable
+  - packages/teraslice-cli/src/helpers/asset-src.ts - `bundleTarget` default in the constructor